japila-books/kafka-streams-internals/docs/KafkaStreams.md

 # KafkaStreams

-`KafkaStreams` is the developer API to Kafka Streams.
+`KafkaStreams` is the execution environment of a Kafka Streams application.

 `KafkaStreams` is a Kafka client for continuous stream processing (on input coming from one or more input topics and sending output to zero, one, or more output topics).